practice-golang/webhook-basket/README.md

 ## Webhook setting
-* Should be set like below picture
+* Should be set like below picture.
+Also secret should be added if set in `ini` file

 ![gitea](/doc/gitea.png)